 This installation manual contains instructions that must be followed for the proper installation of the home.
 It complies with the HUD Model Manufactured Home Installation Standards.
-Please read all instructions and any other documents (including addendum pages and supplements) that may apply to your specific home prior to commencing site work or installation
+Please read all instructions and any other documents (including addendum pages and supplements) that may apply to the specific home prior to commencing site work or installation.

-This installation manual outlines process from permits and site work through final inspection of the installation.
-It covers both single and multi-section homes installed over pier and anchor systems as well as load bearing crawl space walls and basement foundations.
-It contains instructions, specifications, and procedures for the complete set and utility hookup of manufactured homes for use as single-family dwellings.
+This installation manual covers permits and site work through final inspection of the installation.
+It covers both single and multi-section homes installed over pier and anchor, load bearing crawl space walls and basement foundations.
+It contains instructions, including specifications and procedures, for the set and hookup of manufactured homes to be used as single-family dwellings.

 The importance of correct installation cannot be over-emphasized.
-This is often an exciting moment for a home owner and during this time, the installer/builder represents the professionalism of the entire industry.
-Correct installation is absolutely essential to homeowner satisfaction and performance.
-All instructions must be followed to provide the customer with a safe and quality home.
+Correct installation is absolutely essential to homeowner satisfaction and the structural integrity of the home.
+All instructions must be followed to provide the customer with a safe, quality home.

-A manual cannot cover all circumstances that may exist for certain home designs or building sites.
-For further clarification, or if you encounter conditions at the site or in the design of the home not covered by this manual, please contact the manufacturer (see Resources, p.
-1), a registered engineer, or a registered architect.
+No manual can cover all circumstances that may exist for certain home designs or building sites.
+For questions, further clarification, or if you encounter conditions at the site or in the design of the home or its foundation not covered by this manual, please contact the manufacturer (see Resources, p.
+1), a registered engineer, or registered architect.